 1. Identify patients

 It’s much easier — and more cost-effective — to reactivate a former patient than acquire a new one.
-If you’ve been in practice for a few years, former and dormant patients probably make up a large portion of your larger clientele base.
-They are also easy to reengage and retain, and they are less costly to manage than acquiring new patients.
+If you’ve been in practice for a few years, former and dormant patients probably make up a large portion of your larger client base.
+They’re also easy to reengage and retain, and it’s less costly to manage than acquiring new patients.

 When you’re making your list of disengaged patients, look for patients with overdue appointments, missed appointments, or unfinished treatment.

 2. Reestablish a connection via email

 While SMS and phone calls are an easy way to reach out, it’s common for people to ignore calls and messages from unknown numbers.
 In some situations, email is a less direct and less intrusive channel to contact inactive patients than SMS and phone calls.
 Some clients may prefer communications via email if it involves marketing campaigns, discounts or promotions.

 Check your email system’s records to see which patients have opened or clicked through your emails in the past year.
 These patients may be more open to reconnecting and scheduling a new appointment with you.